The Story of Elite Trekkers

 We couldn't bear to see this happen to such wonderful people, such skilled and experienced mountain men and women with so much love for their country and family.
 We set about trying to make a difference to their lives.

 First we were going to do some promotion, a few Facebook posts here and there and a bit of advertising for them.
 We realised we could do better than that though, so we thought about setting up a small website where customers could make enquiries.
 Still though, we knew this wouldn't be enough.
 After a lot of thought and a good look at what we were doing with our lives, we sat down and put a proposal to our Nepali friends.
 Coming from UK, Australia and Nepal, as a team we had all the experience we needed - not just in the mountains but in business, customer service and management.
-We agreed straight up that all profits from the company would be split completely evenly and this is where we really make a difference, because this has provided a life for people that were on the verge of losing everything, and created opportunities that couldn't have been dreamed of before.
+We agreed straight up that all profits from the company would be designated for the local people and this is where we really make a difference, because this has provided a life for people that were on the verge of losing everything, and created opportunities that couldn't have been dreamed of before.

 We also decided that everyone we work with should benefit also and we made it our mission that all of our staff get paid a proper living wage, that no one is taken advantage of and most importantly, that everyone enjoy well equipped, safe working conditions at all times.
 So that's what we're doing now - we're providing you with the best guides and porters we can find (and we're always looking) while ensuring we improve the quality of life for as many people as we can in the process.